rgarc399/rgarc399/README.md

 **`Digital Craftsman (Developer/Researcher/Gamer)`**

-Hi I'm Rene Garcia a current recent graduate with a Bachelor's degree in Computer Science.
-Throughout my undergraduate studies, I  was involved in research projects and gained experience in IT.
-My passion for technology began at a young age, and has helped me developed a deep understanding of programming languages and software development.
-I am a  driven individual with a strong work ethic, and he is eager to apply his skills and knowledge to contribute to the tech industry.
+Hi, I'm Rene Garcia, a recent graduate with a Bachelor's degree in Computer Science.
+Throughout my undergraduate studies, I was involved in various research projects and gained significant experience in IT.
+My passion for technology began at a young age, and has helped me develop a deep understanding of programming languages and software development.
+I am a driven individual with a strong work ethic, and I am eager to apply my skills and knowledge to contribute to the tech industry.

    <p align="left">